-- Figures, with captions below each figure – high resolution figure files are not needed for the review process but may be requested if there are legibility concerns.
+- Figures, with captions below each figure – high resolution figure files are not required for the review process but may be requested if there are legibility concerns.
 If the paper is accepted for publication, high resolution files will be required.

 - Appendices (optional) – equations, figures and tables labeled using “A” (i.e. Table A1, A2; Figure A1, A2; Eq.
 A1, A2, etc.)

-- Electronic Supplement (optional) – Authors are encouraged to submit supplemental digital material to accompany papers.
+- Electronic Supplement (optional) – Authors may submit supplemental digital material to accompany papers.
 Authors are encouraged to include “supplement” in their file names.
 See Electronic Supplement Guidelines for further instructions.
-If your paper has an electronic supplement, include citations for this material in the text (i.e. “for a complete list of earthquakes, see Table S4 in the electronic supplement to this article.”)
+If your paper has an electronic supplement, include citations for this material in the text (i.e., “for a complete list of earthquakes, see Table S4 in the electronic supplement to this article.”)

 For Revised Papers, the following items are required, in addition to the items above:

-- Annotated Manuscript (for Revised Papers) – include a “highlighted” version of your manuscript showing the changes that have been made in the revised version of the manuscript.
+- Annotated Manuscript (for Revised Papers) – include a marked-up or otherwise highlighted version of your manuscript showing the changes that have been made in the revised version of the manuscript.
 Upload this file under the “Annotated Manuscript” category

 - Response to Reviews (for Revised Papers) – respond to each comment from the reviewers and editors in a separate document.
 Include the comment, followed by your response in a separate color.
 Upload this file under the “Response to Reviews” category